OFFICE OF THE SELECTBOARD

 The Board discussed meeting‑coordination protocol.
 Edwards clarified procedures for scheduling special and non‑regular meetings, confirming that all Board members must receive notice and that meetings should be scheduled with the expectation of a quorum.
 She noted that any Board member may call a meeting and that she may postpone or cancel a meeting when essential participants are unavailable or when the Board cannot reasonably advance Town business, while safety‑related matters may proceed without full attendance.

 Edwards said that agenda prioritization is a shared responsibility and committed to improving communication around scheduling.
-In response to the prompt for this topic, Christofferson said the written protocol was prepared in response to concerns raised in an email to the full Board and read portions of her response to the board.
+In response to the prompt for this topic, Christofferson asked what precipitated the need for the protocol discussion, Edwards said the written protocol was prepared in response to concerns a Board Member raised during Agenda preparation.
+Christofferson registered her unhappiness at the unwarranted implications and and read her full email response to Edwards disputing the implied allegations for the benefit of the full board.
+Edwards noted that she had not seen the email Christofferson read.

 The Board also reviewed the status of the right‑of‑way matter, including prior site visits, measurements, and the resident’s concerns.
 Members discussed whether additional meetings or full‑board site attendance were necessary and considered how to balance efficiency with transparency.
 No additional action was taken.